Computation¶

 to start the web interface.

-What is the difference between launching Jupyter notebook
+What is the difference between launching Jupyter notebook and Jupyter Lab?

-notebooks.
-So if you just want to quickly execute code, a notebook is probably what you want, whereas if you want to navigate directories and want the experience to be slightly more general than just running python
+A Jupyter notebook is where computations are conducted, whereas the hub is a more fleshed-out environment for executing Jupyter notebooks.
+So if you just want to quickly execute code, a notebook is probably what you want, whereas if you want to navigate directories and want the experience to be slightly more general than just running python commands, then lab is the better choice.

 A major limitation of using the university machines is that should you wish to use a package which is not included in the Anaconda distribution, it is difficult (if not impossible) to make that happen.
 Fortunately, the distribution is expansive and it is unlikely that you would require something outside of the goodies already packaged.

-Personal machines¶
+Personal machines

-installation, and the usage of a search engine can provide ample paths to follow; however it is recommended that you install Anaconda.
+Using python on a personal machine can be identical to using python on a university machine, except the Anaconda distribution must first be installed.
+You may also choose to pursue another path for python installation, and the usage of a search engine can provide ample paths to follow; however it is recommended that you install Anaconda.
 It is worth noting that whilst the distribution contains many files, and consequently it may take quite some time to install, even incredibly modest machines (think low-power single-board computers) can execute python code quickly and without issue.
 For many applications, computational power is really not an issue, and any device will be capable of near-instantaneously calculating the quantities of interest.

-Cloud usage¶
+Cloud usage

-notebook server, which allows you to use notebooks remotely.
+Local usage, especially on one's own machine, has a special kind of power in the form of limitless configurability; however, sometimes one wants something that is easily accessible and just works.
+In these circumstances, it might be best to remotely execute python code, or in the case, remotely execute a Jupyter notebook.
+To that end, you are able to access Jove2, a Jupyter notebook server, which allows you to use notebooks remotely.
 Like other cloud services, this means that you can access and execute your code from anywhere; there are limits to the computational resources that are allocated to each notebook instance and how much storage can be used by a given user, but for most tasks these limits are very generous and it is unlikely that they will prove restrictive.

-, click the button below:
+To access Jove, click the button below:

 In order to use the service, you are required to make an account, which can be done as shown in the animation below: